-June is Pride Month — and this year, June 28th marks the 50th anniversary of the Stonewall Riots.
+June is Pride Month — and June 28th, 2019 marks the 50th anniversary of the Stonewall Riots.

 Pride Month grew from the Stonewall Riots, a protest in response to harassment by police in Greenwich Village.
 Civil rights activists have accomplished the most incredible work in our culture, and simultaneously demonstrate how much more work we need to do.
 We all need to understand the pressures that trailblazers endure to support their work.